How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 The goal is for your child to be equipped to function easily at home, and at school.

-Book Your Appointment With Little Feet Pediatric Therapy Today
+Book Your Appointment With Our Pediatric Therapy Clinic Today

 Little Feet Therapy

-St. Louis, MO
+St. Louis, MO Clinic

 Founded in 2019, Little Feet Therapy offers on site pediatric physical and occupational therapy treatments for children from 2 months to 18 years old with physical and developmental concerns.
 Our clinics focus on providing therapy in a child’s natural setting where your child is in familiar surroundings, it puts their mind at ease and helps them focus more on the work they’re doing with their pediatric therapist.
 Our therapists will work with your child at your home, at school, at daycare, or another place in the community where they feel most comfortable.